-Maryland uses a three-stage licensing process for teens.
+Maryland uses a multi-stage licensing process for teens.
 This system allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.

 At age 15 years and 9 months, teens can apply for a learner’s permit in the state of Maryland.
 To do so the teen must visit a full service Motor Vehicle Administration office (MVA), accompanied by a parent or legal guardian.
 The parent or legal guardian must cosign the minor’s application.
 Teens under the age of 16 must submit a completed Learner’s Permit School Attendance Certification form.
 Teens must pass a written driver’s knowledge test and a vision test to receive a learner’s permit.

 Teens with a learner’s permit may drive when accompanied by a licensed driver, 21 years or older, who has at least 3 years of driving experience sitting in the front seat.
 Teens with learner’s permits must obtain at least 60 hours of certified practice driving, including at least 10 hours at night.
 A practice driving skills log must be signed by a qualified supervising driver and submitted to the MVA.
 Learner’s permit holders must hold the learner’s permit for a minimum of nine months, maintain a conviction-free driving record during this time period, and complete a standardized driver education course before becoming eligible for a provisional license.

 At age 16 years and 6 months, teens who have held a learner’s permit for 9 months, maintained a conviction-free driving record and completed a standardized driver education course are eligible for a provisional license.
 Applicants must submit a completed and signed practice skills log documenting a minimum of 60 hours of supervised driving (including 10 hours at night), and pass a driving skills test administered either in traffic or on a course.